KenKundert/inform/README.rst

 sep = ' ':
-   Specifies the string used to join the unnamed arguments. end = '\\n':
+   Specifies the string used to join the unnamed arguments. template = None:
+   A template that if present interpolates the arguments to form the final message rather than simply joining the unnamed arguments with *sep*.
+The template is a string, and its *format* method is called with the unnamed and named arguments of the message passed as arguments. end = '\\n':
    Specifies a string to append to the message. wrap = False: